Development Activity Map Builds Data Transparency

 “When big public notice signs appear on empty parcels, they serve to irritate some people twice.
 Once because it usually means more homes are going up.
 And a second time because they can’t read the information as they whiz by in their cars.
 So, in response to numerous requests, the city now has a ‘development activity map’ on its website.”

-Explore the City of Sammamish’s development activity map here.
+Want to explore the City of Sammamish’s development activity map?